-The AMRC now employs around 500 highly qualified researchers and engineers from around the globe, in two purpose-built centres on the Advanced Manufacturing Park in South Yorkshire.
+The AMRC now employs around 500 highly qualified researchers and engineers from around the globe, on the Advanced Manufacturing Park in South Yorkshire.

 In 2015 we opened the doors to our first facility on a new Advanced Manufacturing Campus on the nearby Sheffield Business Park.
 Further expansion into this site is underway.

 We have 11 core capabilities:

 - Generic research carried out on behalf of the AMRC partnership, with results distributed to all members.
 Generic projects are agreed by the board of members, and results are shared between all members.

 - Specific research for individual companies.
 The company invests directly in the research and has exclusive access to any resulting intellectual property.